Accurate Drilling Without a Drill Press

-If you’re a fan of European style hinges, there’s even more reason to look at the Jig IT.
+If you're a fan of European style hinges, there's even more reason to look at the Jig IT.
 Apart from being a handy all-around drilling tool, the Jig IT Drill Guide is an integral part of one of the most popular hinge cup drilling jigs on the market.
-Add the Concealed Hinge Jig IT System or the more advanced Jig IT Multi-Tool Rail Master Pack to your collection and you’ll be all set not only for the odd general drilling task, but also will have the ability to install 35mm Euro-style hinges with speed and absolute accuracy.
+Add the Concealed Hinge Jig IT System and you'll be all set not only for the odd general drilling task, but also will have the ability to install 35mm Euro-style hinges with speed and absolute accuracy.

 The Rockler Drill Guide Kit, another handy setup, includes six precision-machined drill guide bushings and an acrylic base to hold the guides perpendicular to the work surface.
 It's great for a variety of common drilling needs, including knob and pull bores, doweling, specialized hardware mortises, and other situations accuracy is essential.
 The base works on flat surfaces and also has V-groove in the bottom for perpendicular drilling in round cylindrical stock.
 Best of all, the entire kit will set you back less than twenty bucks and works with twist bits in sizes that you probably have on hand already.